shaunsingh/base16-nix/README.md

               };
         };
      };
   };
 }
 ```

 ## Reloading

-Changing themes involves switching the theme definitoin and typing
+Changing themes involves switching the theme definition and typing
 `home-manager switch`.
 There is no attempt in general to force programs to
 reload, and not all are able to reload their configs, although I have found
 that reloading xmonad and occasionally restarting applications has been
 enough.

-You are unlikely to achieve a complet switch without logging out and logging back
+You are unlikely to achieve a complete switch without logging out and logging back
 in again.

 ## Todo

-Provide better support for custom schemes (currently this assumes you'll
+Provide better support for custom schemes (currently it
-want to use something in the base16 repositories, but there is no reason
+is assumed that you'll use something in base16
+repositories, but there is no reason to).
-for this).

 ## Updating Sources

-`cd` into the directory in which the templates.yaml and schemes.yaml are
+If you're using nix flakes:

+- Fork this repository
+- `cd` into repository dir
-located, and run update_sources.sh
+- Enter `nix develop` and then run `update-base16`
+- Commit and push new files

+If you're **not** using nix flakes:

+- `cd` into repository dir
+- Run `update_sources.sh`